-Passive houses can use up to 90% less energy than a conventional house.
+Passive houses can use up to 90 percent less energy than a conventional house.

 Do passive houses need heating?

 They do, but much less heating than a standard house in the same climate.
-If a house is airtight and well-insulated, the indoor environment will remain warmer (or cooler) longer—much like a good thermos that maintains the temperature of whatever you put in it.
+If a house is airtight and well insulated, the indoor environment will remain warmer (or cooler) for longer—much like a good thermos that maintains the temperature of whatever you put in it.

 Do passive houses look alike?

-No, they aren’t bound to any specific style, but they have defining features, such as thick walls (that allow for super insulation) and triple-glazed windows.
-Design-wise they take many forms, from traditional to modern, and from simple to complex.
+No, they aren’t bound to any specific style, but they have defining features, such as thick walls (which allow for super insulation) and triple-glazed windows.
+Design-wise they take many forms, from traditional to modern and from simple to complex.